pairinteraction/pairinteraction/docs/contribute/getting_started.rst

   If you are using OS X, take a look at the ``brew install`` instructions in :github:`our GitHub workflow
   <tree/master/.github/workflows/cpp-backend.yml>`.

-  If you are using Windows, you can use ``vcpkg`` to install the dependencies.
+  If you are using Windows, you can use ``vcpkg`` to manage the dependencies.
 To set up vcpkg execute the following commands in the PowerShell:

   .. code-block:: bash